nikiimisal/Concepts_And_Examples-of-K8S/README.md

 - What it is: Persistent storage managed by Kubernetes.
 - Lifetime: Survives Pod restarts and deletion.
 - Use case: Databases, files, anything that must persist.
+- PV and PVC act as an isolation layer between Pods and storage volumes.
+- PV and PVC are used so that any backend storage (EBS, NFS, hostPath, etc.) can be changed without modifying the Pod YAML file.
+The Pod only talks to the PVC, not to the actual storage.
 - Example:
 ```yaml
 volumes: